sean-boothby/nyc-taxi-data-pipeline/README.md

 - **Cloud Integration**: Utilizes Google Cloud Storage and BigQuery for scalability.
 - **Data Quality Enforcement**: Ensures data consistency, correct data types, and schema compliance.
 - **Partitioned and Clustered Storage**: Optimized for large-scale analytics in BigQuery.
+- **Fully Dockerized**: The entire pipeline can be run using Docker for easy deployment.
+- **Airflow Orchestration**: The pipeline is managed with Apache Airflow for automation and scheduling.

 ---